benderTheCrime/eslint-plugin-benderthecrime/README.md

     ```

 * `exports-always-on-top`:

     Requires that only imports and definitions come before export statements.
+This also implies that imports must be defined at the top of the module.

+* `limit-object-expression-prop-count`:

+    Limits the number of properties allowed in an object literal definition.

+    The v8 engine explicitly puts any object with more than 26 properties into slow mode.
+This is an attempt to hedge the risk of objects being treated as dictionaries in v8.
+For more information, see the [v8 engine unit tests](https://github.com/v8/v8/blob/d52280b1a7a867ffb350c4f193cf8692861855dd/test/mjsunit/fast-prototype.js "v8 Engine").

+    ```json
+    {
+        "rules": {
+            "benderthecrime/limit-object-expression-prop-count": [ 2, 15 ]
+        }
+    }
+    ```

-* `max-func-body-len`:
+* `max-function-body-length`:

     Allows the user to define a max length in characters no function can exceed.
 This rule takes a second argument which indicates the max length which no function can exceed.
 The default is 300:

     ```json
     {
         "rules": {
-            "benderthecrime/max-func-body-len": [ 2, 300 ]
+            "benderthecrime/max-function-body-length": [ 2, 300 ]
         }
     }
     ```

 * `no-arrow-callback`:

     Disallows arrow functions as callbacks:

-    ```JavaScript
+    ```javascript
     // BAD
     [1, 2, 3].map(n => n ** 2);